jathorp/data-agregator/infra/components/03-application/README.md

 ### 2. Environment-Aware Deployment (`dev` vs. `prod`)

 *   **What:** The component contains conditional logic that changes its behavior based on the `environment_name` variable:
     *   **Mock Endpoint:** For the `dev` environment, a mock NiFi endpoint (an internal Application Load Balancer) is automatically created for testing purposes.
-This resource is not created in `prod`.
     *   **Dynamic Egress:** The Lambda's Security Group rules are dynamic.
 In `dev`, it allows outbound traffic to the mock endpoint.
 In `prod`, it allows outbound traffic to the real on-premise NiFi CIDR block.
 *   **Why:** This allows a single, clean codebase to manage multiple environments, making the infrastructure DRY (Don't Repeat Yourself) and easier to maintain.